 - The Ferryman: Charon himself (who looks the traditional take on The Grim Reaper) ferries Hercules and Circe to the center of Hell where her mystic charm has been hidden away by their enemies.

 - Fountain of Youth: There's more than one way to be de-aged here.
-Circe is initially a wizened crone, but consuming ten drops of Hercules' blood (which confers his mythic strength to him) de-ages her to a beautiful sorceress.
-King Minos has imprisoned a phoenix in a volcano to serve as a power source for Atlantis and this trope for him and (apparently, given her Rapid Aging fate) Arianna.
-Too bad periodic human sacrifices to it are required...
+Circe is initially a wizened crone, but consuming ten drops of Hercules' blood (which is super-powerful) de-ages her to a beautiful sorceress.
+King Minos has imprisoned a phoenix in a volcano to serve as a power source for Atlantis and this trope for him and (apparently, given her Rapid Aging fate) Adriana.
+Too bad periodic human sacrifices to it are required.

-- Heroes Want Redheads: Cassiopeia, who is Hercules's true love — at least in this movie — as opposed to Arianna (blonde and evil) and Circe (brunette and mostly in this for herself).
+- Heroes Want Redheads: Cassiopeia, who is Hercules's true love — at least in this movie — as opposed to Adriana (blonde and evil) and Circe (brunette and mostly in this for herself).

 - Humongous Mecha: The three mechanical monsters Daedalus sends to kill Hercules — an unidentified insect, a three-headed ray-spitting dragon, and a sword-wielding centaur — are toy-sized in her realm, but by design become this upon contact with Earth's atmosphere.

 - Moses in the Bulrushes: When rebels kill the King and Queen of Thebes, it's a handmaiden who rescues the infant Hercules before he can be killed too; she manages to tuck the baby in a boat and send it downriver before she herself is killed.
 The soldiers decide the baby won't survive and choose not to follow it.
 When Zeus protects the boat and baby when it goes over a waterfall, Hera responds by sending serpents after it; Hercules manages to strangle them, and the boat eventually comes ashore just in time to be found by a childless couple...